nannou-org/nannou/guide/src/tutorials/basics/moving-a-circle-about.md

 ```
 ## Adding movement

-Let's now add some movement to our circle to give it life and make the data we want to transmit via OSC a bit more interesting.
+Let's now add some movement to our circle to give it a bit of life.

 To do this, we will make use of the ever wonderful [sinewave](https://en.wikipedia.org/wiki/Sine_wave).